 ¹ Wacol, Wolston, Woogaroo 1823-2014 (Volume 1).
 Mynott, Vicki (2014).

 ² Wolston Park Hospital, 1865-2001: A Retrospect.
 Mark Finnane (2008).

-ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and amusing workbook and funeral planning guide for those who want to prepare for the inevitable.
-The second edition is available in Australia for $24.95, including postage.
+ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: the after death action plan an informative, modern and quirky workbook and funeral planning guide for those who want to prepare for the inevitable.
+The third edition is available in Australia for $29.95.
 You can buy it here.
 For international buyers, check out The Bottom Drawer eBook for AU$15.99 on Apple Books, Kobo, Booktopia and Google Books.